Anupkr09199/WhatsApp-Web-Clone/README.md

 # WhatsApp-Web-Clone
-In this Project, I have used HTML, CSS, JavaScript
+In this Project, I have used HTML, CSS, JavaScript.